TheLinuxITGuy/Toolbox/README.md

 ## 🛠️ Install

-### Git method
-1. From a Terminal, clone this project, cd into it, and run:
-    1. `git clone https://github.com/TheLinuxITGuy/The-Linux-IT-Guy-Toolbox.git && cd The-Linux-IT-Guy-Toolbox && python3 Main.py`
+1. From a Terminal, clone this project, cd into it, and run: `git clone https://github.com/TheLinuxITGuy/The-Linux-IT-Guy-Toolbox.git && cd The-Linux-IT-Guy-Toolbox && python3 Main.py`
-2. Select the Application you would like to Install/Remove
-    1. If an application is missing that you'd like to install, you can edit the `apps_config.csv` to add more
-    2. Format: `Category,AppName(case sensitive),Flatpak location`
-3. Click Run

 ## 🖥️ Usage